richafnu/Viva/Viva/glint/setup/advanced-config-uploads.md

    1. Delete all user rows for employees whose data remains the same.
    1. Correct values for users and attributes that need to be updated.
       1. For example: To correct Department = ‘Sales’, ‘SALES’, ‘sales’, which create three values where there should be one in reporting, update all users to Department = ‘Sales’.
-   1. Save your edited file with corrected values in.csv format.
+   1. Save your edited file with corrected values in .csv format.
 1. In the **Advanced Configuration** menu, select **Uploads**.
 1. In the **Choose job type** dropdown list, select **Retroactive User Updates**.
 1. In the **Survey** dropdown list, select your survey.